Add To Favorites

 The ancient Egyptians may have been first to come up with the idea of relief printing.
-Why do you think this art technique is still so popular today?
+Ask students why they think this art technique is still so popular today?

-How will you use your Giving Thanks Stationery?
-Will you write a letter thanking someone for sharing something with your class?
+Students find a use for their Giving Thanks Stationery?
+Write a letter thanking someone for sharing something with the class?
 A Thanksgiving poem?
-Use Crayola® Colored Pencils to experiment with designs that complement your theme.
-Use your imagination to create a clever and unique printing stamp.
+Use Crayola® Colored Pencils to experiment with designs that complement the theme.
+Students use their imagination to create a clever and unique printing. stamp.

-Cover your art area with newspaper.
-Draw your design on a foam tray with a colored pencil.
-If you use any letters, make sure they are backwards so they will print properly.
+Cover the art area with recycled newspaper.
+Draw the design on a foam tray with a colored pencil.
+If using any letters, make sure they are backwards so they will print properly.
 Use the tip and end of your colored pencil to make indentations in the tray.
-Cut out the section of foam tray needed for your stamp with Crayola Scissors.
+Cut out the section of foam tray needed for the stamp with Crayola Scissors.

-With a Crayola Paint Brush, cover your stamp with one color of Crayola Washable Paint.
+With a paintbrush, cover your stamp with one color of Crayola Washable Paint.
 Press the stamp down on the paper or envelope.
 Lift stamp gently.
 Air dry flat.

 To use another color, rinse off your printing stamp, dry, and repeat.
 Air dry flat.

-Write your letter, poem, or thank-you note in your very best penmanship on your personalized letterhead.
+students write a letter, poem, or thank-you note in their very best penmanship on personalized letterhead.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.